governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-data.md

 This makes the data domain more than a storage concern.
 It is a representational and evidential concern as well.

+## What the compact data diagram already implies

+Even though the page only shows a small number of labels, it already implies a useful internal data-domain structure:

+- a core **Data** concept
+- a way of representing **members** that participate in, compose, or structure data
+- a need to type the **relationships** between those members
+- a distinction between the data itself and its **attributes**
+- a distinction between data attributes and **member attributes**
+- a surrounding context explicitly tied to **Application** and **Infrastructure**

+That is a good sign.
+It means the page is already moving beyond “data is just storage” toward a more structured representational model.

 ## Data is not just storage